xddxdd/blog/source/_posts/en/article/modify-computer/robomaster-bugs-in-development.lantian/index.md

 Board Has 12 MHz HSE Clock Instead of Commonly Seen 8MHz
 --------------------------------------------------------

-The pitfall is that neither of the manual or the hardware schematics mentioned the clock frequence.
+The pitfall is that neither the manual nor the hardware schematics mentioned the clock frequency.

-Due to this problem, the actual frequency we programatically set with STM32CubeMX or other software is much higher than expected.
+Due to this problem, the actual frequency we programmatically set with STM32CubeMX or other software is much higher than expected.
 This caused the following problems:

 - Mysterious failure in setting frequency (Board unresponsive after setting a core frequency well below maximum, had to short a resistor to recover)
-- USART timing error (Receiving / sending garbage despite same baudrate / format, unable to use the remote controller)
+- USART timing error (Receiving or sending garbage despite same baud-rate / format, unable to use the remote controller)
-- Cannot respond to CAN data (Both board and motors are sending CAN frames, and the oscilloscope can decode them, but neither the board or the motor ACKs successful transmission)
+- Cannot respond to CAN data (Both board and motors are sending CAN frames, and the oscilloscope can decode them, but neither the board nor the motor ACKs successful transmission)

 All of the problems are solved by readjusting the clock frequency.

 Delay Required Sending CAN Frames in `while(true);` Loop
 --------------------------------------------------------

-This is kinda a minor problem.
-During CAN communication all devices are connected to the same bus, and only one device can send data simultaneously.
-If you are sending frames in a `while(true);` loop without delay, other devices will not have a chance to send out messages, and naturally the development board cannot respond to them.
+Kinda a minor problem.
+During CAN communication, all devices are connected to the same bus, and only one device can send data simultaneously.
+If you are sending frames in a `while(true);` loop without delay, other devices will not have a chance to send out messages, and naturally, the development board cannot respond to them.

 A simple addition of `chThdSleepMilliseconds(100);` solves the problem.

 CAN and USB Cannot be Used Simultaneously on Our STM32
 ------------------------------------------------------

-The UART port on the development board is some kind of connector instead of bare pins, and we don't have wires for it, so we tried to use the Serial over USB feature of ChibiOS, or emulating a serial port over USB connection, for debugging.
+The UART port on the development board is some kind of connector instead of bare pins, and we don't have wires for it, so we tried to use the Serial over USB feature of ChibiOS, or emulating a serial port over the USB connection, for debugging.

 After testing and searching for information for 2 hours without success, we finally found out that CAN and USB cannot be enabled simultaneously on this specific STM32 board.

-However CAN is necessary for us, since we need it to talk to the motors.
+However, CAN is necessary for us since we need it to talk to the motors.
 Therefore... we reverted back to debugging with blinking LEDs.

 `while(true);` in Main Thread Blocks Execution of Sub Threads
 -------------------------------------------------------------